kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 Use the **Status** column filter in Excel to quickly isolate items missing from the target before running the migration.

-> 1. The target server must be connected before clicking **Compare with Target**.
+{: .note }
-> 2. Matching is based on catalog path only, content changes are not detected.
+> 1. Matching is based on catalog path only, content changes are not detected.
+>
-> 3. Re-run the comparison after migration to confirm all items were transferred successfully.
+> 2. Re-run the comparison after migration to confirm all items were transferred successfully.

 Click **Next** once you’ve selected the required items.